Men's Health

 Here's something most men don't realise: PSA isn't actually a test to diagnose cancer directly.
 Surprised?

 PSA is a protein produced by your prostate gland.
 When your prostate is happy, PSA levels in your blood stay low.
-When it's irritated, inflamed, or enlarged (often called benign prostatic hyperplasia), or when prostate cancer is developing, PSA levels rise.
+When it's irritated or inflamed (often called prostatitis), or enlarged (often called benign prostatic hyperplasia), or when prostate cancer is developing, PSA levels can rise.
 It's like a smoke detector which sounds the alarm but doesn't distinguish between burnt toast and a house fire.

 Age is Crucial